SwissDataScienceCenter/renku/docs/developer/storage_service.rst

  **GET /io/read**

- This call needs an authorization token signed by the Resource Manager and with the scope :code:`storage:read`.
+ This call needs an authorization token signed by the Resource Manager and with the scope ``storage:read``.
 The JWT token contains in its :code:`resource_extras` claim all the needed informations for accessing the file.
 The :code:`Range` html header can also be used (`more info <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Range>`_).
 The result is sent back as a chunked response.

 Writing a file
 ..............

  **POST /io/write**

- This call needs an authorization token signed by the Resource Manager and with the scope :code:`storage:write` or :code:`storage:create`.
+ This call needs an authorization token signed by the Resource Manager and with the scope ``storage:write`` or :code:`storage:create`.
 The JWT token contains in its :code:`resource_extras` claim all the needed informations for accessing the file.
 In the case of an existing file, a new version of the file is created (see below for the versioning).
 The content of the file is then to be sent as the body of the request.
 If the authorization fails, the request is immediately aborted.

 Listing backends
 ................

  **GET /io/backends**

- The response is the list of all active backends on this particular deployment, that can be then used as values in the :code:`backend` parameter when creating a bucket.
+ The response is the list of all active backends on this particular deployment, that can be then used as values in the ``backend`` parameter when creating a bucket.

 .. _stg_workflow: